atet/godot/README.md

 ### Visual Studio Code

-VSCode is available for Windows, MacOS, and Linux in a portable format.
+VS Code is available for Windows, MacOS, and Linux in a portable format.

 For Windows, you can download a portable version here: https://code.visualstudio.com/download

 [![.img/fig3_download_vscode.jpg](.img/fig3_download_vscode.jpg)](#nolink)

-Once the `VSCode-win32-x64-1.83.1.zip` (or higher version) file is downloaded, you can uncompress and use VSCode right away after some additional setup for C# and Godot compatibility detailed below.
+Once the `VSCode-win32-x64-1.83.1.zip` (or higher version) file is downloaded, you can uncompress and use VS Code right away after some additional setup for C# and Godot compatibility detailed below.

 [Back to Top](#table-of-contents)